pulp-platform/cheshire/docs/gs.md

 # Getting Started

-First, we discuss the Cheshire's project structure, its build dependencies, and how to build different parts of it.
+We first discuss the Cheshire's project structure, its dependencies, and how to build it.

 ## Repository structure